genomicepidemiology/flankophile/README.md

 ### Input files

-In order to use the pipeline you need to prepare two input files: The reference database and the data you want to analyse.
+In order to use the pipeline you need to prepare two input files: The reference database and the input list of data you want to analyse.

 The path to the input files must be given in the config file [config.yaml](config.yaml).